Patients

 Vice president of global clinical development, MSD

-“Cancer is not a one-size-fits-all disease, so it’s important that we offer treatment options that allow patients more flexibility,” said Pietanza.
+“Cancer is not a one-size-fits-all disease, so it’s important that health care providers are able to offer treatment options that allow patients more flexibility,” said Pietanza.

 Make time for your health — and the other parts of your life, too